-We attribute this mismatch to the fact that \cite{HoangChoLazarian2018} simply scaled their distinct cubical shapes to get grains of different sizes whereas we mimic grain growth by pre-calculating grains for different fractal dimensions for each grains size bin individually.\\ Furthermore, the range where $68.3\ \%$ of all stable alignment points are situated is much narrower for roundish larger grains grains as the range of the smaller ones.
-To our understanding this is related to the relative surface roughness of the grains.
-Even the most roundish grains with a fractal dimension of $D_{\mathrm{f}}=2.6$ but a size of $a_{\mathrm{eff}} = 50\ \mu\mathrm{m}$ are only composed of a few dozen monomers.
-Hence, a considerable amount of monomers are on the outside of the aggregate and the net-shape appears to be bulky for the gas.
-However, for grains with $D_{\mathrm{f}}=2.6$ and $a_{\mathrm{eff}} = 800\ \mu\mathrm{m}$ the surface is composed of thousands of monomers and for the gas the net-grain shape is approximately a sphere (compare also Fig.~\ref{fig:Grains}). \\
+We attribute this mismatch to the fact that \cite{HoangChoLazarian2018} simply scaled their distinct cubical shapes to get grains of different $a_{\mathrm{eff}}$ whereas we mimic grain growth by pre-calculating grains for different fractal dimensions for each grains size bin individually.\\ In detail, for a gas-dust drift of $\Delta s=0.01$ only grains with $a_{\mathrm{eff}}>400\ \mathrm{nm}$ and a fractal dimension of $D_{\mathrm{f}}=1.6$ and $D_{\mathrm{f}}=2.0$, respectively, surpass the limit $ 3 J_{\mathrm{th}}<|J| $ while more roundish grains with $D_{\mathrm{f}}=2.0$ require a radius of $a_{\mathrm{eff}}=800\ \mathrm{nm}$ to align.
+Consequently, smaller grains cannot contribute the polarization while only the largest elongated grains reach a RRF close to unity.\\ For $\Delta s=0.1$ larger grains with $a_{\mathrm{eff}} \geq 200\ \mathrm{nm}$ and a fractal dimension of $D_{\mathrm{f}} \leq 2.0$, most grains are within the range of $3 J_{\mathrm{th}} < |J| < J_{\mathrm{disr}}$.
+Hence, the corresponding RRF is $R>0.85$ for such grains.
+The magnitude of the angular momenta of grains with a fractal dimension of $D_{\mathrm{f}}=2.4$ are only slightly above the $3 J_{\mathrm{th}}$ limit.
+Hence, such grains can only reach an RRF in the range $\mathrm{R}\in [0.5,0.85]$.\\ For the a thermal drift of $\Delta s=1.0$ all the more roundish grains with a fractal dimension of $D_{\mathrm{f}}=2.0$ and $D_{\mathrm{f}}=2.4$, respectively, are almost completely within the range $3 J_{\mathrm{th}} < |J| < J_{\mathrm{disr}}$ of stable alignment.
+Here, the RRF is close to unity independent grain size.
+The exception are the smallest grains with $D_{\mathrm{f}} = 2.0$ and most of the elongated grains with $D_{\mathrm{f}} = 1.6$ where the grain ensemble becomes partly rotationally disrupted.
+For the latter ensemble the characteristic interplay of the spin-up process and the rotational disruption limit leads to a dip in the RRF of $\mathrm{R} = 0.4$ for $a_{\mathrm{eff}}=200\ \mathrm{nm}$ whereas grains at the opposite side of the size distribution reach a RRF close to $\mathrm{R} = 0.8$.\\